inanepain/id-forge/README.md

 - `toEncoded(EncoderInterface $encoder): string`

-- Behavior: on sequence overflow within same millisecond, waits for next millisecond
+- Behavior: on sequence overflow within the same millisecond, waits for the next millisecond

-- Errors: `RuntimeException` if clock moves backwards;
+- Errors: `RuntimeException` if the clock moves backwards;
   `InvalidArgumentException` for out-of-range worker/datacenter

 Usage